Sitecore-ESearch/ESearch/README.md

 To install the sample website:

-1. Install `ESearch - Sample Website-{version}.zip` (available in the release page)
+1. Install `ESearch - Sample Website-{version}.zip` (available in the release page).
-1. Rebuild `sitecore_master_index`
+1. Rebuild `sitecore_master_index`.
-1. Add a bind `esearch.example.com:80` to your site on IIS
+1. Add a bind `esearch.example.com:80` to your site on IIS.
-1. Add a DNS record `127.0.0.1 esearch.example.com` to the `hosts` file
+1. Add a DNS record `127.0.0.1 esearch.example.com` to the `hosts` file.
-1. Access to `http://esearch.example.com` and enjoy!
+1. Access to `http://esearch.example.com` and enjoy it!

 ## Usage